, News

 The Managing the mother load campaign also aims to educate maternity health professionals, particularly given the research found 42 per cent of women felt their doctor or nurse did not adequately inform them during their pregnancy about pelvic floor muscle exercises.

-Continence Foundation executive officer Rowan Cockerell says clinical studies show pelvic floor muscle exercises can prevent and effectively treat incontinence among pre and postnatal women, and should be part of a daily routine.
+Continence Foundation former executive officer Rowan Cockerell says clinical studies show pelvic floor muscle exercises can prevent and effectively treat incontinence among pre and postnatal women, and should be part of a daily routine.

 She said incontinence should not be regarded as a normal part of childbirth and women needed to prioritise their pelvic floor health.